 Satellite competitions were introduced to the FIE calendar to develop fencing in specific geographic regions.
 Results at satellites are also awarded points for the official FIE ranking.

 Entry to FIE Satellite competitions will be governed by the conditions of the particular competition and/or FIE regulations and any fencer must meet any such conditions/regulation to be considered for selection including holding an FIE licence.

 A full list of the FIE Satellite events is available on www.fie.org

 Medical Form to be completed by any fencer wishing to withdraw from an FIE event.
 The completed form should be emailed to firstname.lastname@example.org.
 The FIE will fine any athlete that fails to notify them of withdrawal or fails to provide sufficient and adequate information for the withdrawal.
 Please complete carefully and in full.
 Athletes will be solely liable for any FIE fines incurred.

-Please note that if referees are required, all referee costs will be divided amongst all the fencers, unless the fencers come to an alternative agreement.
-The FIE fine is currently €1000 if GBR do not meet the referee requirements are not met.
+Please note that if referees are required, all referee costs are expected to be divided amongst all the fencers, unless the fencers come to an alternative agreement.
+The FIE fine is currently €1000 if the referee requirements are not met.
 Fencers entered for the satellite event will have to pay the fine between them.

 Withdrawal from the event will incur a fine if past the entry deadline and the fencer will be responsible for the full amount of the fine.

 Fencers should only book their flights and accommodation once they have received confirmation of their entry.

 To order your FIE licence please log into your membership portal at bf.sport80.com then click on the licence tab on the left.